-TRAVEL NORTH - 17: Roseberry Moor Tour, Newton to Hutton Lowcross and back, the hard way
+Travel North - 17: Roseberry Moor Tour, Newton-Under-Roseberry to Hutton Lowcross and Back, the Strenuous Way

-The views from the top - east to west across old Cleveland, north to Eston Hills and south to the Cleveland escarpment - are worth the energy spent to get there
+The views to and from the top, east to west across old Cleveland, north to Eston Hills, south to the Cleveland escarpment - worth the energy spent getting there

 A walk for the energetic, good walking boots and strong leg muscles called for...

 Roseberry Topping (1051 ft/320.34m) started out as a conical hill upthrust from the surrounding land thousands of years ago.
 It still was conical until late Victorian times when quarrying and mining gave it its unique 'Phrygian cap' shape.
 You can see this best looking south-west from Barnaby Moor, and north from Ingleby (to the south from Roseberry Topping, at the foot of the Cleveland Hills).
 The hill stands alone, isolated from the western edge of a moor that reaches in a 'swirl' from Guisborough and Easby moors.

 You are rewarded - after a steep climb from Newton-under-Roseberry's car park - with views across to the south-west of the westernmost Cleveland Hills, to the north of Barnaby Moor in the middle distance, and to the east of Guisborough Moor.
 Further north, over Barnaby Moor, you will catch a glimpse of the North Sea.
 On descending to the east you should find the going a lot easier than the climb from the north-east.
 It is a 'moderate' walk, one that older children and teenagers would appreciate and enjoy thoroughly.
 On this walk you will come across the Hanging Stone.
 Nothing to do with executions.
 It is a feature reckoned to be of modern man's endeavours to gain from the earth's store of minerals.